JordanMBuhagiar/AVR-ADA-HRM/README.md

 The Thesis (Ada on 8Bit Micros - Thesis - AVR-Ada Installation Tutorial.pdf) withholds a step-by-step Tutorial on how to install AVR-ADA under a linux distribution.
 A tutorial that has been tested on 2 separate Linux Ubuntu Distros to enforce consistency via error prevention/elimination.

+PS.
+This tutorial encompasses a novel approach and guideline to Ada Integration on 8 Bit Microcontrollers.

 The thesis withholds an effective project management approach useful in multiple/ if not all real world projects, known as the Iterative Model.

 Additionally, the thesis thoroughly outlines the authors personality as well as problem solving mindset.